 Gradually the institution regained its former stature.
 Enrollment in college-level courses increased after the Texas Department of Education classified Guadalupe College as a standard junior college in 1926 and accepted its credits in granting teacher certification.
 The institution was officially designated a senior college in May 1929.
 Presidents from 1921 until 1936 were Charles H. Griggs, F. G. S. Everett, and J. R. Lockett; attendance in the early 1930s averaged sixty in the college division and 125 in the academy.

-Guadalupe College represented an important phase in the history of black education, a phase dominated by the church-sponsored college.
-Its evolution, from a multipurpose facility offering instruction at all levels to an accredited college, paralleled closely that of other black institutions throughout the South.
-Its problems and defects, primarily inadequate financial support and inexperienced leadership, were characteristic of most black colleges of that era.
+Guadalupe College represented an important phase in the history of Black education, a phase dominated by the church-sponsored college.
+Its evolution, from a multipurpose facility offering instruction at all levels to an accredited college, paralleled closely that of other Black institutions throughout the South.
+Its problems and defects, primarily inadequate financial support and inexperienced leadership, were characteristic of most Black colleges of that era.
 Despite its shortcomings, Guadalupe College contributed substantially to the advancement of African-American youth in South Texas.
-It offered educational opportunities superior to those provided blacks by public facilities, and it trained leaders for the black community, particularly teachers and ministers.
+It offered educational opportunities superior to those provided to Blacks by public facilities, and it trained leaders for the Black community, particularly teachers and ministers.
 Most significantly, it fostered pride and self-respect.

 We need your support because we are a non-profit organization that relies upon contributions from our community in order to record and preserve the history of our state.
 Every dollar helps.